theduffster/KeepOutlookRunning/README.md

 ### Credit
 Credit of course to Tim Eck who wrote the initial add-in for the StackOverflow Answer here: https://superuser.com/a/275244/322104

 Enormous credit as well to Jens Huehn who's [answer](https://stackoverflow.com/a/55072381/3171509) was crucial to figuring it all out, and who's batch code I borrowed.
-His product [SlideFab 2](https://slidefab.com/lite/) served as the blueprint for making this work.
+His product [SlideFab 2](https://slidefab.com/lite/) served as the blueprint for making this work without Admin Priveleges.

 The SourceCode is sourced from Ourselp's github here: https://github.com/Ourselp/KeepOutlookRunning